-While 2016 will give way to 2017 in just one day, many of us are drawing up a list of resolutions.
-To inspire you a little, here are five good habits to adopt during the new year, as well as six bad ones that we should divest!
+While 2016 will give way to 2017 in just one day, many of us are working on a list of resolutions.
+To inspire you a little, here are five good habits related to the skin care to adopt in the New Year, as well as six bad ones that should be divested!

 1. Swap the bar soap for a cream or liquid cleaner.

-The majority of them have a much too high pH and are difficult to rinse completely, which increases the risk that residues of surfactants remain on the skin and thereby irritates the skin.
+The majority of them have a pH much too high and are difficult to rinse completely, which increases the risk that residues of surfactants remain on the skin and thereby irritates it.

 2. Stop touching his face.